In this post:

 Of course this product is far from the safety ratings required for a road safe helmet.
 But the design is a showcase of what might be possible in the future.
 There is a lot to improve but for a first experimental test I’m very happy with it.

-3D-printed mushroom roots “could be used to build houses” Another Mycelium R&D project
+4 Mycelium projects #4: 3D-printed mushroom roots “could be used to build houses”

 “We adapted the 3D-printer and invented a way to print straw injected with mycelium.
 By infusing this mushroom it acts as a kind of glue so that all these straw parts [combine] together and as soon as you dry it you get a kind of cork material, which is all bound together,” says Eric Klarenbeek.

-There are a number of mushroom companies that sell the materials you need to grow-it-yourself.
-Here are 4 that have experience with these kinds of projects.
+There are a number of mushroom companies that sell the materials you need to grow-it-yourself (GIY).
+Here are 4 with experience of these kinds of projects.

 Fungi Perfecti, LLC

-** For the beginner, making your own sterile culture may seem too difficult an adventure to start with.
+** For the beginner, if you want to start from the beginning, making your own sterile culture may seem too difficult an adventure to start with.
 You can avoid possible risks of sterillized culture by buying ready-to-use mushroom spawn until you are familiar with the process.
-Yet eventually, every grower should create their own spawn so they are not forever dependent upon others.
+Yet eventually, every mushroom grower should create their own spawn so they are not forever dependent upon others.

 Once you have pure spawn, the next step varies with the species being grown: